GHeinzelmann/BAT.py/README.md

 ### Simulations

 Starting from the states created in the prep stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder.
-In this example we will do both APR and DD, even though DD is more suitable for this type of calculation.
+In this example we will use the double decoupling method with retraints to obtain the binding free energies, which is more suitable for this type of calculation.
 Again in the program main folder, type:

 python BAT.py -i input.in -s fe

-For each pose or crystal structure, a folder will be created inside ./fe, and inside there will be three folders: ./pmf, ./restraints and ./dd.
+For each pose or crystal structure, a folder will be created inside ./fe, and inside there will be two folders, ./restraints and ./dd.
 The restraints folder contains all the simulations needed for the application/removal of restraints.
-The ./pmf folder contains the folders for the "pull" process of APR, calculated using umbrella sampling.
 The ./dd folder contains the coupling/decoupling of the ligand electrostatic/LJ interactions, both in the binding site and in bulk.
 A script called run-all.bash, inside the ./run_files folder, can be used to run these simulatons quickly using the PBS scripts provided.
 A similar script can be written to do the same, using your particular running protocol.

 ### Analysis